sbt/sbt-header/README.md

 AutomateHeaderPlugin.automateFor(It, MultiJvm)
 ```

-### Integration with other plugins
+## Integration with other plugins

 This plugin by default only handles `managedSources` and `managedResources` in `Compile` and `Test`.
 For this reason you
 need to tell sbt-header when it should also add headers to additional files managed by other plugins.

+### sbt-boilerplate

-In order to use sbt-header for example with [sbt-boilerplate plugin](https://github.com/sbt/sbt-boilerplate) add the
+In order to use sbt-header with [sbt-boilerplate plugin](https://github.com/sbt/sbt-boilerplate) add the following to
-following to your build definition:
+your build definition:

 ```scala
 def addBoilerplate(confs: Configuration*) = confs.foldLeft(List.empty[Setting[_]]) { (acc, conf) =>